Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

 At this level of the event selection, Higgs boson production associated with a top quark pair (\ttH) with \Htogg is the dominant background among all SM Higgs boson production processes, since it also leads to a peak in the \mgg spectrum at the Higgs boson mass.
 The \mgg spectrum from the \PQT quark signal also peaks at \mH due to the \TtotH decay.
 To separate the \PQT signal from the SM Higgs boson background processes, MVA discriminants based on BDTs are implemented~\cite{hoecker_tmva_2009} separately for each category (BDT-SMH).
 Furthermore, an additional BDT (BDT-NRB) is trained to suppress the sizeable nonresonant background contributions (\tZ, \ttX, \Wgamma, QCD multijet, {\PGg}+jets, and {\gammagamma}+jets and \Zgamma) in the hadronic category.
-In this search, the primary observable used to search for the presence of a signal is \mgg.
 Higgs bosons from both SM processes and \PQT decays are expected to peak on a smoothly falling \mgg distribution in the range $100<\mgg<180\GeV$.
 Models of the signal and \ttH background processes are obtained by fitting the \mgg distributions in simulation with a sum of at most five Gaussian functions, separately for each category.
 The models used to describe the nonresonant background processes are extracted from the observed \mgg spectrum in the region $\mgg\in[100,180]\GeV$ using a discrete profiling method~\cite{envelope}.
 This technique estimates the systematic uncertainty in the background estimate associated with choosing a particular analytic function to describe the \mgg spectrum.
 The chosen functions are from a list of families of functions: exponentials, power laws, polynomials, and Laurent series~\cite{envelope}.
 However, the degrees of freedom for these functions are decided in each case using a detailed $\mathcal{F}$-test~\cite{fisher_1922} with a loose requirement on the goodness of fit.
 Figure~\ref{fig:result_SplusB} displays the observed data distributions, with the corresponding signal-plus-background model fit to the \mgg distribution, for \mQT values of 900 and 1200\GeV.

 No statistically significant excess above the SM backgrounds in any channels or mass ranges is observed.
 Upper limits on the signal strength modifiers $\mu_{\text{obs}} = \sigma_{\text{obs}}/\sigma_{\text{th}}$ and $\mu_{\text{exp}} = \sigma_{\text{exp}}/\sigma_{\text{th}}$, are derived for different assumed \mQT values, using a maximum likelihood fit of the \mgg distributions, keeping the \mH parameter of the model fixed at 125\GeV.
 Finally, the upper limits on $\mu_{\text{obs}}$ and $\mu_{\text{exp}}$ are translated into upper limits on $\sigma_{\Tbq}\BR(\TtotH)$, as displayed in Fig.~\ref{fig:result_xsec_combined} together with the theoretical cross sections for the singlet \PQT production process with representative \kappaT values fixed at 0.1, 0.15, 0.2, and 0.25 (for $\GoM<5\%$).
 Assuming a coupling to third-generation quarks of $\kappaT=0.25$ and a relative decay width of $\GoM<5\%$, the EW production of a singlet \PQT quark is excluded up to a mass of 960\GeV at 95\% \CL.